usagi-flow/evil-helix/README.md

 </div>

 > [!IMPORTANT]
-> This project is a work-in-progress, but should be stable enough for daily usage.
+> This project often integrates the latest Helix changes, but should be stable enough for daily usage.

 ## Installation